Alex2804/CarGame/README.md

 **PoliceCar** inherits from **EnemyCar** and adds extra hitboxes and methods, to avoid collisions with other obstacles

 #### Hitboxes:
 The Hitboxes of the **Object** class are by default the bounding recatangle of its image.
 It is possible, to generate pixel detailed hitboxes.
-For pixel detailed hitboxes, every pixel of the image is parsed and added to the hitbox (java.awt.geom.Area), if the pixel is not transpartent (alpha of 0).
+For pixel detailed hitboxes, every pixel of the image is parsed and added to the hitbox (java.awt.geom.Area), if the pixel is not transparent (alpha of 0).
 If a path to a hitbox.ser file is given, the **Object** tries to read the hitbox (java.awt.geom.Path2D) and cast it to an Area.
 If the file doesn't exists, it is created (under res/hitbox).
 There are extra hitbox.ser files for **EnemyCar**, **PlayerCar**, **PoliceCar** which are created by the first startup and read in the following startups.
 Once they are read, they are saved in a static attribute as Area, to reduce loading times.